run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/prerequisites.md

 See Run:ai Cluster prerequisites [operating system](../../cluster-setup/cluster-prerequisites.md#operating-system) requirements.

-Nodes are required to be synchronized in time using NTP (Network Time Protocol) for proper system functionality.
+Nodes are required to be synchronized by time using NTP (Network Time Protocol) for proper system functionality.

 ### Kubernetes